rstudio-education/glossRy/glossary.md

 :   A collection of R packages for operating on tabular data in consistent ways.

 Truthy:
 :   A truly Orwellian neologism meaning "not equivalent to false".
-See also
+Cf.
     [falsy](#falsy), but only if you are able to set aside your respect for the English language.